 16 x 20 mats

-Picture frame mats come in endless sizes.
+Picture matting come in endless sizes.
 The diagrams above are for some popular standard sized mats.
 Cutting mat board up in advance may not always make sense.

 Many times I will buy a sheet and cut it as I need it.
 Since I make a lot of custom frames it's much easier to do it that way.
 The down side is that you end up with a lot of sheets that are partially cut and you need to store them somehow.